jasonbayton/11ty/_src/blog/2025/12/the-dpc-allowlist.md

 ---
-title: "Google Play Protect is now the custom DPC gatekeeper"
+title: "Google Play Protect is now the custom DPC gatekeeper, and everyone is a threat by default"
 date: '2025-12-21'
 status: publish
 author: 'Jason Bayton'
-excerpt: "This is a significant shift in how Android Enterprise operates, and the quiet nature of the rollout is arguably as damaging as the technical change itself."
+excerpt: "This is a significant shift in how Android Enterprise operates, and the quiet nature of the rollout is arguably as damaging as the way it is being executed."
 type: post
 tags:
   - Enterprise